-In connection with the Offering, the Company and TREX Company, LLC will take certain actions described below which are collectively referred to in this Prospectus as the "Reorganization."
+In connection with the Offering, the Company and TREX Company, LLC have taken and will take certain actions described below which are collectively referred to in this Prospectus as the "Reorganization."

-Trex Company, Inc. is currently a wholly-owned subsidiary of TREX Company, LLC, a Delaware limited liability company.
-Prior to the consummation of the Offering, the members of TREX Company, LLC other than Mobil will contribute their junior membership interests in TREX Company, LLC to Trex Company, Inc. in exchange for Common Stock of Trex Company, Inc. (the "Exchange Transaction").
-Concurrently with such exchange, Mobil will exchange its preferred membership interest in TREX Company, LLC for a \$3.1 million note of Trex Company, Inc. payable upon the consummation of the Offering.
-As a result of such exchanges, TREX Company, LLC will become a wholly-owned subsidiary of Trex Company, Inc.
+Until April 7, 1999, Trex Company, Inc. was a wholly-owned subsidiary of TREX Company, LLC, a Delaware limited liability company.
+On April 7, 1999, the members of TREX Company, LLC other than Mobil contributed their junior membership interests in TREX Company, LLC to Trex Company, Inc. in exchange for Common Stock of Trex Company, Inc. (the "Exchange Transaction").
+Concurrently with such exchange, Mobil exchanged its preferred membership interest in TREX Company, LLC for a \$3.1 million note of Trex Company, Inc. payable upon the consummation of the Offering.
+As a result of such exchanges, TREX Company, LLC became a wholly-owned subsidiary of Trex Company, Inc.

-In connection with the Exchange Transaction, TREX Company, LLC will make a special cash distribution of approximately \$11.3 million to certain of its members (the "LLC Distribution").
-Of the LLC Distribution, approximately \$8.9 million represents the amount of the previously recognized and undistributed taxable income of TREX Company, LLC through the expected payment date on which the members have paid, or will pay, income tax and approximately \$2.4 million represents a return of capital.
-The estimated \$8.9 million amount and the total amount of the LLC Distribution are subject to adjustment based on the actual taxable income of TREX Company, LLC from January 1, 1999 through the date of the LLC Distribution.
+In connection with the Exchange Transaction, TREX Company, LLC will make a special cash distribution of approximately \$12.2 million to certain of its members (the "LLC Distribution").
+Of the LLC Distribution, approximately \$9.8 million represents the estimated amount of the previously recognized and undistributed taxable income of TREX Company, LLC through the Reorganization date of April 7, 1999 on which the members have paid, or will pay, income tax, and approximately \$2.4 million represents a return of capital.
+The \$9.8 million amount and the total amount of the LLC Distribution are subject to adjustment based on the actual taxable income of TREX Company, LLC from January 1, 1999 through the Reorganization date.
 See "Certain Transactions--Reorganization."

-The Company's principal executive offices are located at 20 South Cameron Street, Winchester, Virginia 22601, and the Company's telephone number at that address is $(540)\ 678-4070$.
+The Company's principal executive offices are located at 20 South Cameron Street, Winchester, Virginia 22601, and the Company's telephone number at that address is (540) 678-4070.